 As a co-founder of two other technology companies prior to Macroclimate, Mark is familiar with private equity markets, the transition from private equity to microcap stocks through the IPO process, and managing concentrated stock holdings post-IPO or acquisition.
 In addition, his expertise in technology — particularly software development and trading systems — informs the firm’s digital platform, which includes algorithmic rebalancing and development of quantitative tools for decarbonizing investment portfolios and environmental remote sensing.

-Climate Risk Research
+Climate Risk Research and Solutions

 Mark serves as Chair of the External Advisory Board of Minnesota’s world-renowned Institute on the Environment (IonE) — one of the top climate science research centers — and is a member of the Dimensional Sustainability Funds Council.
 The Dimensional Sustainability Funds Council is a group of consultants and wealth managers not affiliated with Dimensional working together with Dimensional to research the best ways to provide sustainability investment solutions to investors.
 He is co-author — with Dimensional and other members of the Council — of The Evolution of Sustainability Investing.